delabassee/website-template/ex4.md

 ## Initial setup

+In this exercise, we will use the new [Java EE Security API (JSR 375)](https://jcp.org/aboutJava/communityprocess/final/jsr375/index.html) to secure a Web application.
-Start a new Maven project and select *"Web Application"*

-Give it a meaningful name, ex. *"hol-security"*, click *"Next"*
+Start a new Maven project and select *"Web Application"* and give it a meaningful name, ex. *"hol-security"*, click *"Next"*.

 Select *"GlassFish"* as the application server and *"Java EE7 Web"*, we will update the Java EE API version later.
 Validate and you should now have an empty project.

-Select the projects's *pom.xml*, under *"Project Files"*.
+Select the project's *pom.xml*, under *"Project Files"*.
 Now you can update the project to use Java EE 8 APIs but just updating the version number of the *<javaee-web-api>* dependency.

-:bulb: This Lab is only using APIs from the Java EE 8 Profile.

 ```xml
  <dependency>